If we haven't managed to answer all of your questions, please drop us an email.

 Organic, grass-fed, dry-aged - what does it all mean?

 Essentially it means beef that is better for you, better for the environment and better for the animals.
 Specifically we're certified organic by the Soil Association, which ensures no pesticides or chemical fertilisers are used on the farm, no routine antibiotics are used on our herd and we maintain the highest standards of animal welfare.
 But we want to do more for the environment and our animals.
 We choose only to feed them from our farm, with no imported grains, just a natural, pastoral diet from the farm and nowhere else.
 This is better for our animals, ourselves and our planet.
 Dry-aged is the foodie bit, where good quality, slowly reared meat is made even better by hanging for a couple of weeks to improve flavour and texture.
+Dry-aging also helps protect the quality of the meat when freezing.
+How you ask?
+I couldn't put it better than these guys.

 How do i order your organic grass-fed beef?